-4. EMPLOYER'S OBLIGATION TO PROVIDE REASONABLE ACCOMMODATIONS with disabilities and to increase the representation of its employees with disabilities to reach at least 2.2% of their workforce.
+4. EMPLOYER'S OBLIGATION TO PROVIDE REASONABLE ACCOMMODATIONS

+The Act on the Promotion of Employment of Persons with Disabilities obliges employers with more than 45.5 employees, to hire employees with disabilities and to increase the representation of its employees with disabilities to reach at least 2.2% of their workforce.
 This representation percentage of employees with disabilities is due to increase to 2.3% in January 2021.
 Employers who do not achieve the statutory employment rate for disabilities shall be subject to a payment of certain levies, in proportion to the difference between their actual employment rate and the statutory employment rate.